You must consider the people and the environment around you – before you take-off.

 A non-controlled airport does not have an air traffic control tower.
 Many airports in Australia are non-controlled.

-You can fly your drone within 5.5 km (3 NM) of the movement area of a non-controlled aerodrome or the departure and approach paths.
+You can fly your drone within 5.5 km (3 NM) from a point along a runway centreline (the measurement point) of a non-controlled aerodrome or the departure and approach paths.
 Any time you become aware of an aircraft, you must:

 - not launch your drone